Hassan-mehsen/CryptoLakehouse/src/extract/runners/README.md

 # runners/

-Ce dossier contient des scripts de test local pour chaque extracteur.

-Chaque script peut être exécuté manuellement pour tester un endpoint spécifique, en dehors d'Airflow.
-Cela permet de valider le comportement individuel des classes avant leur intégration dans les DAGs.

-Les fichiers `.py` de test sont ignorés dans le `.gitignore` pour ne pas encombrer le dépôt.

-/----------------------------------------------------

-# runners/

-Ce dossier contient des **scripts de test local** pour les extracteurs de données.

-Chaque fichier ici permet de tester individuellement un extracteur (par endpoint) sans passer par Airflow.
-Cela facilite le développement, le debug, et la validation des appels API en local.
+This folder contains local test scripts for data extractors.

+Each file here allows individual testing of an extractor (by endpoint) without going through Airflow.
+This makes it easier to develop, debug, and validate API calls locally.

 ## Structure

-- `__init__.py` : permet de rendre ce dossier importable comme un package
+- `__init__.py` : makes this folder importable as a package
-- `example_test.py` *(non versionné)* : fichier typique de test local
+- `example_test.py` *(not versioned)*: typical local test file
-- `README.md` : ce fichier
+- `README.md` : this file

-Les fichiers `.py` sont ignorés du dépôt Git via `.gitignore`, pour ne pas encombrer le repository avec du code temporaire ou non exécutable en production.

-> Tu peux ajouter tes propres tests ici librement pour développer plus efficacement.
+The .py files are ignored by the Git repository via .gitignore to avoid cluttering the repository with temporary or non-production-executable code.

+You are free to add your own tests here to develop more efficiently.